 The formative period of American democracy was also a formative period for American Judaism.
 Much like the young republic, Judaism in America defined itself in contrast to its European past: created by the will of the people, it generated its leadership from within.
 The rhythms of the new nation resonated deeply with the Jews of early federal period who were present at the creation of the United States.
 And while caught up in the fight for American independence, they sowed the seeds of their own independence from European Judaism.
 By creating a distinctive American Judaism, they would become Americans themselves.

 The Americanization of Judaism was perhaps best represented by the new form of religious leadership.
 In 1768, the Jewish congregation of New York hired twenty-three year-old Gershom Mendes Seixas as the first American-born hazzan (lay minister), engaged by the colonial synagogue as the regular leader of the service.
-In Europe, the hazzan often functioned as the kosher butcher, the ritual circumciser, and the religious educator, but never attained the community authority and respect of the rabbi.
-However, in an American context where Protestant ministers were venerated and ordained rabbis nonexistent, Seixas’ role as the hazzan soon attained a wider scope and larger purpose, providing the nascent Jewish community with a figure who might represent Judaism both within the synagogue and to the world at large.
+In Europe, the hazzan often functioned as the kosher butcher, the ritual circumciser, and the religious educator, but never attaining the community authority and respect of the rabbi.
+However, in an American context where Protestant ministers were venerated and ordained rabbis nonexistent, Seixas’ role as the hazzan soon took on a wider scope and larger purpose.
+He acted, for the nascent Jewish community, as a figure who could represent Judaism both within the synagogue and out to the American community at large.

-In general, however, the post-Revolutionary period witnessed a decline of the religious sphere.
-Just as the role of the church in American life was receding, the synagogue/community bond was also no longer the quintessential element of some Jewish individuals’ lives; many Jews began to assimilate into politics or journalism as means of expressing Jewish commitments.
-An example of this model would be Mordecai Manuel Noah of New York and Isaac Harby of South Carolina.
+In general, however, Jewish participation declined in the post-Revolutionary period.
+As the role of the church in American life was receding, the synagogue/community bond was becoming no longer the quintessential element of some Jewish individuals’ lives.
+Many Jews began to assimilate into politics or journalism as means of expressing Jewish commitments.
+Two examples of this model were Mordecai Manuel Noah of New York and Isaac Harby of South Carolina.
 While both were active in their respective synagogue communities, each reached a position of influence through journalistic writing and public speaking.
-Noah is best known for his proto-Zionist plan to establish a Jewish colony near Buffalo, and Harby as the leader of an early effort to reform Judaism in Charleston.
-These were a new kind of Jew: active and successful in secular society, yet maintaining loyalty to their Jewish origins.
+Noah is best known as the creator of a proto-Zionist plan to establish a Jewish colony near Buffalo, and Harby as the leader of an early effort to reform Judaism in Charleston.
+These were a new kind of American Jew: active and successful in secular society, yet maintaining loyalty to their Jewish origins.
 At the same time, the Jewish tradition was developing a new way of life that combined democratization, Americanization, and secularization—a process that brought Judaism into a new era in North America.